BryanSchuetz/dai/careers/dai-people.md

                         </div>
                         <div class="info">
                             <h2 class="item--name"> Keith Smith </h2>
-                            <h3 class="item--title"> Commercial Director </h3>
+                            <h3 class="item--title"> SVP, HMG Business Unit </h3>
                             <div class="line"></div>
-                            <p> In the course of his career at DAI, <br class='visible-lg'>Keith has managed a range of development projects, from infrastructure, agriculture, and health initiatives to grants management, governance, and reintegration of ex-combatants.
-Keith is currently Commercial Director for DAI Europe. </p>
+                            <p> In the course of his career at DAI, Keith has managed a range of development projects, from infrastructure, agriculture, and health initiatives to grants management, governance, and reintegration of ex-combatants.</p>
                         </div>
                     </div>
                 </div>